Writers in Schools: Republic of Ireland & Northern Ireland

 Writers in Schools single visits are:

-- 2–2.5 hours with a selected writer, which can be divided into shorter sessions for different class groups (eg three 45-minute sessions during one visit).
+- 2 hours with a selected writer, which can be divided into shorter sessions for different class groups (eg two/ three sessions during one visit).

 - €100/£85 per visit.
 This is half the writer’s fee, paid by the school.
 Poetry Ireland funds the balance plus travel expenses.

-“…it worked beyond my wildest dreams.
-In 24 years teaching I can safely say it was one of my best days” teacher
+…it worked beyond my wildest dreams.
+In 24 years of teaching I can safely say it was one of my best days.”
+Feedback from teacher